icornelius/boethius2019/outline-of-dcp.md

 1.m2: P. contrasts B's former energy and vision with his present state.

 1.p2: B. is unresponsive; P. makes a preliminary diagnosis, speaking of B. in the third person.
-1.m3: vision returns, P. speaks of B. in the first person but in retrospect.
+1.m3: B. announces that his vision has returned (or is this P. impersonating B.?).

 1.p3: B. recognizes P.; she explains why she has come.
-1.m4: The truly wise man is serene, above all hopes and fears.
+1.m4: P.: The truly wise man is serene, above all hopes and fears.

 1.p4: B.'s *apologia*.
 1.m5: B. continues his complaint; the Creator governs everything but human affairs.
+(5.m3 is also spoken by B.)

 1.p5: P. reacts calmly to B.'s complaint; his illness is worse than she thought.
 1.m6: Success attends those who adapt their actions to the pattern of nature.